scrptktty/what-is-sinatra-v-000/README.md

 ## Why Sinatra Before Rails

 We've all heard of "Ruby on Rails" and how powerful it is.
 You can build impressive web applications in mere hours!
 How amazing.
 Most people, when they learn Rails for the first time, literally say "It's like magic!".
-But we're developers, and we know that magic isn't real and that other smart developers just built an impressive framework.
+But we're developers, and we know that magic isn't real and that other smart dexvelopers just built an impressive framework.

 That means it's important to understand the basic concepts of Rails before diving into Rails itself. **Enter Sinatra.**